mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 Both Soar working memory and production memory are symbolic data.
 As a contrast, data in deep learning is numeric, mostly tensors.
 This symbolic data comprises goals (G), problem spaces (PS), states (S) and operators (O).

-Soar Operator transitioning from one state to another (from the Soar Tutorial):
+Soar Operator transitioning from one state to another (figure is from the Soar Tutorial):
 ![](Soararchitecture-transitions.png)

 ### Setup Python and Soar Development Environment